Click HERE for this week’s newsletter!

 The Mount Pleasant Farmers’ Market is producer-only.
 That means two things.
 First, everything you see was raised, grown, produced, made, or baked by the persons selling it.
 Second, the food is local and regional.
 Our region includes the five states whose farmland and waterways serve the Washington, DC metro region.
 We opened in 2003.
 Click here for a Google Map showing where all the producers are in relation to you!

-Volunteer at market!
-Sign up on our Volunteer Calendar to help vendors with set up and stocking, conduct surveys, meet and greet, do facepainting, provide personal shopping tours!
+Volunteer at Market!
+Sign up at our Manager’s Table to help vendors with set up and stocking, conduct surveys, meet and greet, do facepainting, provide personal shopping tours!

 We donate produce to Loaves and Fishes, a non-profit that serves hot, nutritious weekend lunches to the hungry and homeless in the Mount Pleasant neighbohood. www.loavesandfishesdc.org